DataIntellectTech/SEMO-downloader/README.md

 ### Minimum Imbalance

+The Minimum Imbalance table contains information related to the Imbalance Pricing for a specific settlement period.
+The Imbalance Price is used to settle energy imbalance volumes

 | Column Header | Description |
 | ----- | ----- |
 | date  | Partition Date      |